platform45/let-there-be-light/README.md

 ![Platform45](http://imgur.com/3fORK1g.png)

-Let There Be Light is maintained and funded by [Platform45 USA, inc](http://www.platform45.com/).
+Let There Be Light is maintained and funded by [Platform45](http://www.platform45.com/).
 Follow [@platform45](http://twitter.com/platform45) on Twitter.